danvk/pg-to-ts/README.md

 This gives you most of the types you need for static analysis and runtime.

-This is a personal fork of [PYST/schemats][pyst-fork], which is a fork of [SweetIQ/schemats][orig-repo].
+This is a fork of [PYST/schemats][pyst-fork], which is a fork of [SweetIQ/schemats][orig-repo].
 Compared to those projects, this fork:

 - Drops support for MySQL in favor of deeper support for Postgres.
 - Significantly modernizes the infrastructure and dependencies.